amoghsawant17/AtliQ_Hospitality_Analysis/README.md

-# AtliQ Hospitality Analysis - Power BI
+# Hospitality Domain Analysis - Power BI
 In this Data Analysis project, I have studied a dataset related to the hospitality domain.
 AtliQ Grands is one of the prominent hotel chains in this industry.
 I have analyzed their hotel bookings and capacity data.
 And, I created a Power BI dashboard for Data Visualization.

 Link to [Interactive Dashboard]()